digital-asset/docs.daml.com/docs/3.1/docs/tsa-arch/arch-considerations-upgrading.rst

 3.1.8 Adding and Deprecating Templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-New templates can be added, while existing templates cannot be removed but can be deprecated by:
+New templates can be added.
+Existing templates cannot be removed but can be deprecated by:

 * Removing references to them from other Daml code.
 * Adding `ensure False` to make them non-operational.
 This prevents new contract creation using the template and choice exercises, including the implicit `Archive` choice, on existing contracts created using the template.